ministryofjustice/data-platform-user-guidance/docs/index.md

 homepage: true
 key: home
 layout: product
-title: Share and access data for your users
+title: A central platform to store, share and analyse your data
-description: The Data Platform will enhance data sharing across the Ministry of Justice
+description: The Data Platform will enhance data usage across the Ministry of Justice
 includeInBreadcrumbs: false
-startButton:
-  href: "/about/"
-  text: Find out more
 ---
 <div class="govuk-grid-row">
 {% for item in collections.homepageLinks %}